pdkim/sluggram/README.md

 ###### request
 * Expected Headers
   * Bearer authorization
-  * Content-Type: multipart/form-data or Content-Type: application/json
+  * Content-Type: multipart/form-data or application/json
 * Optional Body Fields
   * an optional `photo` filed with a replacement photo
+    * photo uploads are only posible for Content-Type: multipart/form-data
-  * a `description`
+  * an optional `description`

 #### DELETE `/photos/:id`
 a HTTP DELETE request to /photos/:id will delete a profile